-While Escoffier Boulder Culinary Arts graduate Chantal Lucas now owns the Colorado Springs restaurant Luchals, she started her business with a food truck.
-Even before the truck opened, she worked to engage the local community by hosting several tastings where the locals could taste her Haitian cuisine and vote on what they wanted to see on the menu.
-Over time, she has continued to market her ventures and has built a robust social media following.
+While Escoffier Boulder Culinary Arts graduate Chantal Lucas now owns the Colorado Springs restaurant Luchals, she started her business in a food truck.
+Even before the truck opened, she worked to engage the local community by hosting several tastings where the locals could taste her “soulful seafood” and vote on what they wanted to see on the menu.

-So take a note from Lucas and get the local foodies excited!
-Invite influencers or food media to a private tasting, and encourage them to post on their social media accounts.
-This can help spread the word and get you more customers in those crucial first days.
+So take a note from Chantal and get the local foodies excited!
+Invite influencers or food media to a private tasting and encourage them to post on their social media accounts.
+This can help spread the word and bring in customers in those crucial first days.